monikase/AI_Ethics/Fairness_Intervention_Playbook/4_POST.md

 1. Split the validation dataset by protected attribute groups.

 2. For each group:
-   a.
-Compute ROC curve points across possible threshold values.
+   - Compute ROC curve points across possible threshold values.
-   b.
-For each fairness definition:
+   - For each fairness definition:
       - Identify thresholds satisfying fairness constraints.
       - Select the threshold that maximizes utility.